 Hunters have long been U.S. Fish and Wildlife Service partners.
 They have played a major role in the conservation of the nation’s wildlife resources since the late 19th century.
-Today’s sportsmen and sportswomen can be assured of quality hunts on national wildlife refuges, in particular.
+Today’s sportsmen and sportswomen can be assured of quality hunts on National Wildlife Refuges.
 These hunts are carefully managed in accordance with the National Wildlife Refuge System’s mission.

 Creating a memorable hunting experience on public lands starts with a few tips and guidelines.